sindresorhus/CircularProgress/readme.md

 Displays a state that indicates that the remaining progress is indeterminate.
 After setting `.isIndeterminate = true` make sure to call `startAnimation()` to start the rotation.

+Note that the `.progress` property and `.isIndeterminate` are not tied together.
+You'll need to manually set `.isIndeterminate = false` when progress is being made again.

 If you use the `.progressInstance` property, the [`isIndeterminate`](https://developer.apple.com/documentation/foundation/progress/1412871-isindeterminate) property will automatically be observed.
 The view will then switch back and forth to the indeterminate state when appropriate.

 ## API